WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 system is not necessarily overloaded.
 Is your local post office overloaded if the arrival rate exceeds the departure rate for a 1 minute time period?
 Usually, no.  However, what if 200 customers arrived in that one minute?

-My local post office is not big enough to "store" 200 customers in its queue, regardless of how quickly those customers arrived.
-If my post office's line fills the lobby and runs out of the door, then I call that post office overloaded.
-(And I call myself lucky not to be waiting in that line.)
+Then perhaps you declare the post office overloaded if the queue cannot fit inside of the building and spills out onto the sidewalk.

 Let's look at some methods for mitigating overload conditions.
-We'll see that the methods available depend on changing the conditions of the steady state equation or increasing system's storage space.
+We'll see that the methods available depend on changing the conditions of the steady state equation or on increasing the system's storage space.

 ### Solution 1: Add more queue space

-If an service's buffer gets full, then we simply add more space.
+If an service's queue gets full, then we simply add more space.
 Most modern operating systems will do this for you, via the wonderful magic of virtual memory.

 We know that computer systems do not have infinite storage space.
 If the `Arrival Rate > Departure Rate` equation is true for long enough, any single machine will run out of space.
 The same statement holds true for a multi-machine system.
-If we add more space without changing the balance of steady state equation, then we are simply delaying when the consequences of full queues will strike us.
+If we add more space without changing the balance of the steady state equation, then we are simply delaying when the consequences of full queues will strike us.
-You will probably ought to consider an alternative solution.
+You will probably ought to consider an alternative technique.

 ### Solution 2: Increase the Departure Rate